adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 Ensuring HTML is small is important.
 Unlike CSS, it can't be easily cached.
 This is because it's likely to contain personalised and dynamic content.
 This in turn encourages the [misuse of AJAX](/articles/dont-use-ajax-for-personalised-content/).

 We may also find ourselves adding various [attributes in the name of accessibility]((https://silktide.com/i-thought-title-text-improved-accessibility-i-was-wrong/)).
-They aren't always valuable and add further weight to the page.
+But, they aren't always necessary or valuable, and they add further weight to the page.

 Similarly, the first rule of ARIA is not to use it.
 To associate errors to a form control we might use `aria-describedby`: